Workflow

 ⚠️Attention

-This module will be disabled if a veneer, coping, inlay, or onlay is registered in the Medit Link form.
+This module will be disabled if a veneer, coping, inlay, onlay, or wax-up is registered in the Medit Link form.

-• Design single crowns, bridges with pontics, veneers, inlays, onlays, and copings
+• Design single crowns, bridges with pontics, veneers, inlays, onlays, copings, and Maryland bridges

 • Supports design based on prepared data with the use of teeth libraries